-The Oyster Perpetual Milgauss, the watch par excellence of technological and scientific progress launched in 1956, reconciles strong magnetic fields and chronometric precision.
+The Oyster Perpetual Milgauss, the watch of technological progress and scientific heritage launched in 1956, reconciles strong magnetic fields and chronometric precision.

-Created in 1956 for engineers and technicians who are exposed in their work to magnetic fields which disrupt the performance of mechanical watches, the Milgauss was designed to resist strong interference of up to 1,000 gauss – the unit of measurement formerly used for magnetic induction – thanks to a magnetic shield patented by Rolex protecting the movement.
+Created in 1956 for scientists, engineers and technicians whose work brings them into contact with magnetic fields that can disrupt the performance of mechanical watches, the Milgauss was designed to resist interference of up to 1,000 gauss – the unit of measurement formerly used for magnetic induction – thanks to a magnetic shield patented by Rolex protecting the movement.
 Hence the name of the watch, mille being French for thousand.
 The Milgauss became known notably as the watch worn by scientists at the European Organization for Nuclear Research (CERN) in Geneva.

-A new generation of this watch, introduced in 2007, encompasses all Rolex’s technological and watchmaking expertise.
+A new generation of this watch was introduced in 2007, encompassing all Rolex’s technological and watchmaking expertise.
 Aesthetically, the new versions of the Milgauss, with a 40 mm case, stand out with their distinctive orange seconds hand shaped like a lightning bolt, which was inspired by the original model.
-The watch also features a green sapphire crystal, a novelty in watchmaking.
+One of them also features a green sapphire crystal, a novelty in watchmaking.

-HERITAGE AND EVOLUTIONIn 1956 Rolex succeeded in outsmarting the effects of magnetic fields by designing a watch that resists interference of 1,000 gauss (0.1 tesla, or 80,000 A/m) while preserving its exceptional chronometric performance.
-Today, several innovations contribute to the resistance of this technological gem.
-The first line of defence is the magnetic shield inside the Oyster case.
-Made of ferromagnetic alloys, it surrounds and protects the movement.
-It is engraved with the symbol for magnetic flux density, the letter B with an arrow above it.
+In 1956 Rolex succeeded in outsmarting the effects of magnetic fields by designing a watch that resists interference of 1,000 gauss (0.1 tesla, or 80,000 A/m) while preserving its excellent chronometric performance.
+Today, several innovations contribute to the resistance of the Milgauss, a technological gem.
+Most notable of these is the magnetic shield inside the Oyster case.
+Made of two ferromagnetic alloys, this shield surrounds and protects the movement.
+It is engraved with a “B” with an arrow above it, the symbol for magnetic flux density.
 This invention was patented by Rolex in 1956 and has since been further improved.
-The second line of defence involves two of the movement’s key components, the oscillator and the escapement, which are made from innovative and pioneering paramagnetic materials.
+The brand has also made enhancements to two of the movement’s key components, the oscillator and the escape wheel; since 2007, these have been made from paramagnetic materials.

-THE MILGAUSS, SUPERLATIVE CHRONOMETERLike all Rolex watches, the Milgauss is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
-This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria, which exceed watchmaking norms and standards.
-These tests are carried out on the fully assembled watch, in order to guarantee its superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
+Like all Rolex watches, the Milgauss is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
+This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
+These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.

 The Superlative Chronometer certification testing is carried out after casing using state-of-the-art equipment specially developed by Rolex.
 The entirely automated series of tests also checks the waterproofness, the self-winding capacity and the power reserve of 100 per cent of Rolex watches.
-These tests systematically complement the qualification testing upstream during development and production that ensures the watches’ reliability, robustness, and resistance to magnetic fields and shocks.
+These tests systematically complement the qualification testing upstream during development and production, in order to ensure the watches’ reliability, robustness, and resistance to magnetic fields and shocks.

-The oscillator has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
+The oscillator of calibre 3131 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.

-Calibre 3131 features a paramagnetic escape wheel made from nickel-phosphorus and has a blue Parachrom hairspring patented and manufactured by Rolex in an exclusive paramagnetic alloy.
+Calibre 3131 has a blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy.
 Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
-It is equipped with a Rolex overcoil, ensuring its regularity in any position.
+It is equipped with a Rolex overcoil, ensuring its regularity in any position, and features a paramagnetic escape wheel made from nickel-phosphorus.

 Calibre 3131 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 It offers a power reserve of approximately 48 hours.

 The movement of the Milgauss will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.